RocketChat/Rocket.Chat/ee/packages/ddp-client/README.md

 While the `sdk` instance is kept in memory, you can find some user information and credentials by referencing `sdk.account.user`

 ## REST API
+> TIP: You might have to enable CORS in your Rocket.Chat instance for this to work.

 The sdk exposes a `rest` interface, which accept all rest methods (`get`, `post`, `put`, `delete`).